jrleeman/SettingUpOpenSource/lessons/readthedocs.md

 ---
 **Tip**
 If you don't choose to link your GitHub account, there is a manual import feature.
-You provid the link to your repository and then manually setup the web hook following the documentation.
+You provide the link to your repository and then manually setup the web hook following the documentation.

 ## Building docs on Travis
+* Add `- make html` to the script step.
+* Time permitting discuss adding a build matrix item using environment variables.